 These complaints indicate imbalances in the gut which is part of the underlying cause for autoimmunity.
 See more about the cause and the triggers for autoimmunity here.

-Many people have gotten great results from the SCD or GAPS diets.
+Many people have gotten great results from the Specific Carbohydrate Diet (SCD) or GAPS diets.
 Some people get results but then unfortunately seem to experience symptoms again.
 Others are on the diet for much longer periods of time than recommended.
 Dr. Campbell-McBride (GAPS) advises to be on the diet up to two years and then to introduce foods back in (or sooner if symptoms allow).

 In my experience, those who are on the diet for years, risk the health of their microbiome.
 Unless they can tolerate eating lots of probiotic foods and supplementing daily with probiotics, they are still starving all the bacteria – bad or good.
 I wondered if some of my residual issues may be because I was not actively feeding my gut bacteria.